5 Common Causes of Resistance to Change in Organizations

 Employees feel they are taken seriously and their opinion matters when they’re included in processes.
 Be sure to add key members of your team into the change management and implementation process so they feel ownership of the project.

 5. Support Your Employees During Organizational Transformation

-Finally, don’t leave your employees out on an island – support your team members with resources, knowledge bases, and training on the new process or tool you’re implementing.
+Finally, don’t leave your employees out on an island – support your team members with resources, change management tools, knowledge bases, and training on the new process or tool you’re implementing.
 This will help your employees find value in a new system quickly, causing them to build trust with you when it comes time for a future change.